Smanar/Rhonda/README.md

 **The configuration**

 Open the xml file, and change the &lt;api> tag key to set your own key.
-To get the api key http://www.chromium.org/developers/how-tos/api-keys
+To get the api key for Google STT http://www.chromium.org/developers/how-tos/api-keys
+To get the api key for Bing STT https://www.microsoft.com/cognitive-services/en-us/subscriptions
+Select the speech to text engine you want.
 And then just run the application.

 >sudo chmod -R 755 shell